Google-DSC-COMSATS-Lahore/Google-Summer-of-Code-2024/GSoC_2024_Beginner_Friendly_Web_Organizations_README.md

-<h1 align="center">Google Summer of Code 2024: Beginner-Friendly Web Organizations 🚀</h1>
+<h1 align="center">Beginner-Friendly Web Organizations 🚀</h1>

 <p align="center">
-  Welcome to the list of beginner-friendly web organizations for Google Summer of Code 2024!
   Here's your chance to dive into open-source contributions with these amazing organizations! 💻✨
 </p>

 ## Introduction